okomestudio/org-roam-ok/README.md

 ```

 Running the `org-roam-plugin-ok-on-idle-init-setup` function is
-optional; it simply load the minor mode and fill the in-memory cache
+optional; it simply loads the minor mode and fill the in-memory cache
 to speed up the very first node query.
 Otherwise, use the
 `org-roam-plugin-ok-mode` function explicitly to enable the minor
 mode.